criteo/newman-server/README.md

 ### Health check endpoint
 The server is exposing the endpoint **GET /api/health** that verifies that the server is in an healthy state.
 When the endpoint is called, the program will check that:
-- It has read/write access to the file system
+- It has read/write access to the temparory result folder
-- The newman NPM package has been successfully installed and is able to run a Postman collection If the tests succeed, the response status code will be 200, otherwize it will respond with a 500.
+- The newman NPM package has been successfully installed and is able to run a Postman collection If the tests succeed, the response status code will be 200, otherwise it will respond with a 500.

 ## Developper's guide